project-lv/penal-codes/src/Chapter_5.md

 | **V** | Minimal potential, over-the-counter with restriction | Cough syrups with codeine |

 **§503.
 Applicability.**
-Possession, trafficking, and distribution penalties scale based on schedule and quantity.
+Possession, trafficking, and distribution penalties scale based on the schedule and quantity.

 ---